Getting Comfortable With Estate Planning Terminology

 Two ElderLawAnswers member attorneys offer concise definitions of common estate planning terms.

 Read moreYou have planned your life carefully.
-With your spouse you have drawn up a will and established trusts to organize your estate after your deaths.
-You have made decisions about the guardianship of your children should anything happen to you both before they come of age.
-Together, you have put insurance policies in place for health, life, and disability.
-And most likely you are each named beneficiaries on the other’s retirement plan.
+With your spouse, you may have drawn up a will and established trusts to organize your estate.
+You likely made decisions about guardianship for your minor children should anything happen to you both before they come of age.

 Local Elder Law Attorneys in Your City